atek-cloud/spork/README.md

 Commands:
-   spork bind [public-key] - Bind a p2p socket as a proxy to a local or remote server.
+   spork bind [public-key] - Bind a p2p socket as a proxy to a local or remote server. spork gateway - Create an HTTP server that routes to p2p sockets by subdomain.
 ```

 ## How-tos